-We believe it is also the most underserved market segment and intend to offer our consulting services to private clients.
-We believe our competition will come from brokerage firms, consulting departments of accounting and consulting firms and other real estate advisory firms.
+We believe this is an underserved market segment and intend to offer our consulting services to private clients.
+Competition will come from brokerage firms, consulting departments of accounting and consulting firms and other real estate advisory firms.

 Our Business Strategy - Consulting